Home

 waynesword.palomar.edu

-... /10/06 During 2005 surveys for parsley diseases in Australia, an Alternaria was isolated from leaf blighted plants in Chambers Flat, Queensland and Clyde, Victoria.
-Symptoms included chlorotic and necrotic lesions ... days after inoculation (Fig. 2).
+... /06 During 2005 surveys for parsley diseases in Australia, an Alternaria was isolated from leaf blighted plants in Chambers Flat, Queensland and Clyde, Victoria.
+Symptoms included chlorotic and necrotic ... days typical leaf blight symptoms could be seen.
+Plants were heavily blighted 18 days after inoculation (Fig. 2).
 The fungus was reisolated by directly removing conidia from the leaf surface.
-This disease has been recorded in England, the USA and Saudi Arabia (Farr et ...
+This ...

 www.bspp.org.uk